al-caveman/cavemancms/content_raw/allahuackbar/article.md

 Biblical God that Arab Christians use.

-So, before you say that _Allah = Satan_, put in your mind that this also refers to Arab christians' God as well.
+So, before you say that _Allah = Satan_, put in your mind that this also refers to the God of Arab christians as well.

 ## usage and function